Against a Penal Substitute:

 So, how you relate to Him, is most important to you.

-You’ll see twenty times, we are told the function of a sacrifice is to trash sins.
-Even so, God won't be faulted for not putting sin to death preferable with His body, or at least passively with ours (hell.)
+Over twenty times, we see a sacrifice is to carry away sins.
+Even so, God won't be faulted for not putting sin to death preferably with His body, or at least passively with ours (hell.)
 Yes, God prefers to actively empower sin's death.
 To give His body for that, is glory.
 He doesn't refuse HimSelf the honor to die away sins.

 The Bible says that God doesn’t account sin to us, but righteousness.
 The Bible doesn’t say about either of those being accounted to Jesus, but PSAT does.